ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

-If the application requires backward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
+If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the Key Distribution Response (see {{ssec-key-distribution-response}}).
 Application profiles may define alternative message formats.

 ### Join Request {#ssec-key-distribution-request}